justin4v/ZettelNotes/Design/设计模式/Visitor.md

 # Visitor
-Represent an operation to be performed on the elements of an object structure.
+Represent an operation to be performed on the elements of an objectstructure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates

 ## 适用场景